 Augustin Pyrame de Candolle, a Swiss botanist, developed a standard plant classification system in 1813.
 His system used plant anatomy rather than plant physiology.
 Therefore, he developed the structural criteria needed to separate plants into different genera and species.
 The first explanation of this classification system, considered to be the start of plant taxonomy, was published in Candolle's book "Theorie elementaire de la botanique."

 Scottish botanist Robert Brown discovered the nucleus of the cell in the 1830s when observing orchids under a microscope.
 He determined there was only one nucleus in each cell and, while it was not fixed in a specific location, it tended to be in the center of the cell.
 Once he discovered the nucleus in the orchid cells, he also found it in many other monocotyledonous plants and even in some dicotyledonous plants.
 His discovery was published in "The Miscellaneous Botanical Works of Robert Brown" in 1866.

 The discovery of photosynthesis occurred in 1779 by a Dutch physician, Jan Ingenhousz, who took a leave of absence from his physician job and conducted a series of experiments on plants when he was in England.
 He placed plants in clear containers and then submerged them.
 He saw that the undersides of the leaves produced bubbles when the plants were receiving sunlight.
 He eventually discovered that this gas was oxygen, although the entire mechanism of photosynthesis was not discovered until much later.

 Latest Discoveries in Technology

 Almost every day, a new invention or technological breakthrough is happening right under our very noses.
 Technology has been known to open...

 Famous Serendipitous Discoveries

-For as much as the world's top discoveries are thought to be born out of years of painstaking research, there are a...
+Though many of the world's top discoveries were born out of years of painstaking research, a surprising number of major inventions and...